 Normally, course work at other colleges will be recognized only if a minimum grade of "C" is achieved.
-The credit value of a course must be at least three semester-hour credits or five quarter-hour credits to earn full graduation course credit at Union.
+The credit value of a course must be at least three semester-hour credits or five quarter-hour credits to earn one full course credit at Union.
+Students with 18 or more credits towards graduation may receive degree credit for courses taken at a two-year college only if specifically approved by the Dean of Studies.
 The grades for course work accepted from other colleges will not be recorded on a student's Union College transcript nor will these grades be factored into a student's cumulative academic average.